adithya2424/EmbeddedEdgeAI/README.md

 I will include support code for deploying these optimized models on ARM Cortex M series and eventually with A series.

-## Acknowledgments

-This project incorporates code from the course "MIT 6.5940 EfficientML.ai," offered in Fall 2023.
-The course provided valuable insights and examples that have been adapted and used in this project.
-I extend my gratitude to the course instructors and MIT for making such resources available.

-For more information about the course and its materials, please visit [MIT 6.5940 EfficientML.ai Fall 2023](https://hanlab.mit.edu/courses/2023-fall-65940) or the course's direct link if available.

 ## Final Remarks

 Crafted with love ❤️ and passion for the Embedded Edge AI.
 Let's innovate together! 🚀✨